hashicorp/design-system/.changeset/silly-dots-smile.md

 "@hashicorp/design-system-components": patch
 ---

-Moves icon inside of tab for WCAG conformance
+Moves icon and count inside of tab (button element) for WCAG conformance